Toggle site contrast Toggle Contract

 The early pregnancy unit

-If you have been given an appointment to attend the Early Pregnancy Unit this may be because you have experienced bleeding or pain in early pregnancy or because you may have had complications in the past.
+This is normally because you had bleeding or pain in early pregnancy or because you have had complications in the past.

 What will happen at the appointment?

-When you arrive, please complete the form given to you at the Reception desk.
-Please check your personal details and add any relevant medical information.
-Please ask if you need help filling in the form.
+When you arrive, complete the form given to you at the reception desk.
+Check your personal details and add any relevant medical information.
+Ask if you need help filling in the form.

 Do I need a full bladder?

-You do not need a full bladder.
-In most cases the scan will be performed transvaginally (internally).
+No you don’t need a full bladder.
+In most cases the scan will be done transvaginally (internally).

 Why do I need an internal scan?

-In the first few weeks of pregnancy, the uterus (womb) is still within the pelvis and it is easier to see a pregnancy and other pelvic structures with an internal scan.
+In the first few weeks of pregnancy, the uterus (womb) is still within the pelvis.
+It’s easier to see a pregnancy and other pelvic structures with an internal scan.
 The ultrasound probe is inserted into the vagina.

-After 9 weeks of pregnancy you will usually have a transabdominal scan with the probe being placed externally on the skin of the lower tummy (abdomen).
-You may also still require an internal scan, particularly if you have presented with pain or heavy bleeding.
+After 9 weeks of pregnancy you’ll usually have a transabdominal scan with the probe being placed externally on the skin of the lower tummy (abdomen).
+You may also still need an internal scan, particularly if you have presented with pain or heavy bleeding.

-Both ways of scanning are safe and will not increase the risk of a miscarriage.
-If further information is required we will advise you to have a repeat scan 7-14 days later.
+Both ways of scanning are safe and won’t increase the risk of a miscarriage.
+If we need more information we’ll advise you to have a repeat scan 7 to 14 days later.

 Do I have to have an internal scan?

-No. If you do not want to have the internal scan we can still do an external scan.
-You need to be aware that this will not provide as much information.
-For an abdominal scan we would advise you not to empty your bladder.
-Please ask the sonographer/consultant about your choices.
+No. If you don’t want to have the internal scan we can still do an external scan.
+This won’t provide as much information.
+For an abdominal scan we advise you not to empty your bladder.
+Ask the sonographer/consultant about your choices.

 Following the scan the nurse will discuss the scan findings and the next steps in your care.